DarkGhostHunter/Laralocker/README.md

 ### `$slotTtl` (optional)

 Also entirely optional.
 Slots are reserved by a given time by using the Cache.
-While the default is of 60 seconds, you can set a bigger _ttl_ if your Job takes its sweet time, like 3 minutes or more.
+While the default is of 60 seconds, you can set a bigger _ttl_ if your Job takes its sweet time, like 10 minutes.

-Is always recommended to set a maximum to avoid slot creeping in your cache.
+Is always recommended to set a maximum to avoid slot creeping in your Cache store.

 ```php
 <?php